heniu75/pages/choosing-a-static-hosting-site.md

-Choosing a static host is challenging
+Choosing a static host is challenging.
+You don't say.